What-the-shit/vichacks/README.md

 # vichacks
 victor rafael's page

-# this site is brazilian language
+# this site is in brazilian portuguese language